top of page

 The Trouble with Bureaucracy

 No Child Left Behind epitomizes the folly of politicians creating feel-good legislation.
-The title of this 2001federal monstrosity certainly sounds as if every child benefits from its reforms.
+The title of this 2001 federal monstrosity certainly sounds as if every child benefits from its reforms.

-Not so.
-The numerous requirements in this 700-page boondoggle blurred the lines between reality and compliance.
-How?
-They forced educators to forgo an earnest implementation of instruction in favor of the much more rewarded activity of compiling reports and data.
+They forced educators to forgo an earnest implementation of instruction in favor of the much more rewarded activities of gathering data and compiling reports.

 Documentation became the arbiter of success.